What are the available plug types for the Yodeck Player?

 Last updated on July 31st, 2025

-How can I export my user and device/player details?
+How can I export my screen details?

 Think of the Web Player as a way to get Yodeck digital signage on your screens.
 Specifically, if a device, such as a tablet or PC, has a Chrome-based web browser, including Chrome, Chromium, and Edge, then the Web Player can turn it into a Yodeck-powered digital signage screen.